The 'Battle of Midway' was a naval battle of strategic significance fought in the Pacific Ocean between Japanese and US forces (4/7 June 1942).

 Carrier Division 5, comprising the 1st Mobile Force, Carrier Strike Force's two most advanced carriers, was therefore not available, which meant that Nagumo had only two-thirds of Japan’s fleet carriers at his disposal: Kaga and Akagi constituting Carrier Division 1, and Hiryu and Soryu constituting Carrier Division 2.
 This was the result partially of fatigue as the Japanese carriers had been in constant operation, including raids on Darwin in Australia’s Northern Territory and Colombo in Ceylon, since 7 December 1941.
 Nonetheless, the 1st Mobile Force, Carrier Strike Force sailed with 248 aircraft on the four carriers: 60 on Akagi, 74 on Kaga that had an oversize Nakajima B5N2 'Kate' single-engined torpedo bomber squadron, 57 on Hiryu and 57 on Soryu.

-The main Japanese carrierborne offensive aircraft were the Aichi D3A1 'Val' singl-engined dive-bomber and the B5N2 single-engined torpedo bomber and level bomber.
+The main Japanese carrierborne offensive aircraft were the Aichi D3A1 'Val' single-engined dive-bomber and the B5N2 single-engined torpedo bomber and level bomber.
 The primary carrierborne defensive and escort aeroplane was the fast, long-ranged and very nimble Mitsubishi A6M Reisen 'Zero' single-engined fighter.
-For a variety of reasons, production of the D3A had been drastically reduced, while that of the B5N had been stopped completely: as a result, therefore, there were none available to replace losses.
-In addition, many of the aircraft being used during the June 1942 operations had been operational since late November 1941 and, although they were well-maintained, many were almost worn out and had become increasingly unreliable.
+For a variety of reasons, production of the D3A had been drastically reduced, while that of the B5N had been stopped completely: as a result, therefore, there were no aircraft of these two types available for the replacement of losses.
+In addition, many of the aircraft being used during the June 1942 campaign had been operational since late November 1941 and, although they were well-maintained, many were almost worn out and had become increasingly unreliable.
 These factors meant that all of the carriers of the 1st Mobile Force, Carrier Strike Force had fewer aircraft than their normal complement, with few spare aircraft or parts stored in the carriers' hangars.

 Japanese strategic reconnaissance arrangements before 'M' (i) were also in disarray.
 A picket line of Japanese submarines was late getting into position, in part as a result of Yamamoto’s haste, which let the US carriers reach their assembly point to the north-east of Midway without being detected.
 A second reconnaissance attempt, using Kawanishi H8K 'Emily' four-engined flying boats in the 'K' operation, to scout Pearl Harbor before the battle and detect whether or not the US carriers were present, was thwarted when the Japanese submarines assigned to refuel the flying boats discovered that the intended refuelling point, a hitherto deserted bay off French Frigate Shoals, was now occupied by US warships because the Japanese had carried out an identical mission in March.
 Yamamoto was thereby deprived of any knowledge concerning the movements of the US carriers in the period immediately preceding the battle.

 Japanese radio intercepts did notice an increase in both US submarine activity and message traffic, and this information was in Yamamoto’s hands before the battle.
-The Japanese plans were not changed: Yamamoto, at sea in the super-battleship Yamato, assumed that Nagumo had received the same signal from Tokyo, and did not communicate with him by radio, so as not to reveal his position.
+The Japanese plans were not changed: at sea in the super-battleship Yamato, Yamamoto assumed that Nagumo had received the same signal from Tokyo, and did not communicate with him by radio in order not to reveal his position.
 Contrary to earlier historical accounts, these messages were also received by Nagumo before the start of the battle.
 For reasons which remain unclear, Nagumo neither altered his plans nor took additional precautions.

 HYPO was also able to determine the date of the attack as either 4 or 5 June, and to provide Nimitz with a complete Japanese order of battle.